The Nucleon Axial Form Factor from Elementary Target Data: Results

 \subsection{Summary of fits}

 The set of results described in this work is shown in \fgr{fig:summary}.
 As discussed in the manuscript, the deuterium suffers from a strong dependence on the prior assumptions.
-As an attempt to capture the full spread of this dependence, the extreme bounds of the two $\Qtmin$ cuts are used to produce an uncertainty envelope for the datasets.
+As an attempt to capture the full spread of this dependence, the extreme bounds of the two $\Qtmin$ cuts, with the lower bound taken from \eqns~(\ref{eq:results_deuterium_k6_qtmin020_cen})~ and~(\ref{eq:results_deuterium_k6_qtmin020_cov}) and the upper bound from \eqns~(\ref{eq:results_deuterium_k6_qtmin006_cen})~ and~(\ref{eq:results_deuterium_k6_qtmin006_cov}), are used to produce an uncertainty envelope for the datasets.
 This spread would be even worse without the inclusion of the \bebc~dataset.
 Even with the inflated uncertainty, the extreme bounds fall significantly below the other results at larger $Q^{2}$ and more than $1\sigma$ for even the results of \rfr{Meyer:2016oeg}.
 Above $Q^{2}\approx1.25~\GeVsq$, the sign of the form factor is not constrained at more than $1\sigma$.

+Although the $\Delta\chi^{2}$ test described in \tbl{tab:deltachi2_minervalqcd} passes a $\pvalue\geq0.05$ test, the \minerva{} and \lqcd{} fits appear to have slightly different values across $Q^{2}$ in \fgr{fig:summary}, outside of the uncertainty of either fit.
+As seen in the comparison of \eqn{eq:finalminerva6} to \eqn{eq:finallqcd6}, this is primarily due to the difference in the second-order parameter $a_{2}$, which differs by approximately two standard deviations in the two fits.
+However, this tension is only at the modest $2\sigma$ level in $a_{2}$.
+With this interpretation, it is easy to understand the correlation in the difference across all values of $Q^{2}$.

+Another test of compatibility is the \pvalue{} obtained from the \minerva{} residuals for both the \minerva{}-only and joint fits.
+For the joint fit, we find $\chi^{2}_{\minerva}\approx12.10$ for 12 degrees of freedom, yielding $\pv\approx0.44$.
+This is to be compared with \minerva{} values in \tbl{tab:deltachi2_minervalqcd}, with $\chi^{2}_{\minerva}\approx12.10$ for 12 degrees of freedom and $\pv\approx0.69$.
+Because of the greater precision of the \lqcd{} constraints relative to those of \minerva, the joint fit does not significantly change the \minerva{} residuals, even if the uncertainty band appears to be far from the \minerva{} result."

 There is another zero parameter prediction of the axial form factor in the literature based on an axial vector meson dominance model~\cite{Amaro:2015lga}.
 It provides a prediction which is consistent with the \lqcd{} and \minerva{} form factors, within uncertainties of the model and these fit results, albeit with a visibly larger form factor for $Q^2>0.2~\GeVsq$ as shown in Fig.~\ref{fig:summary_avmd}.